Skip to main content

 What Are the Common Alcohol Withdrawal Symptoms?

 There are several common alcohol withdrawal symptoms, but not everyone will face these symptoms.
-They can be different from slight to intense and are typically proportionate to the amount of alcohol you normally use and how long you’ve been taking.
+They can be different from slight to intense and are typically proportionate to the amount of alcohol you usually consume and how long you’ve been taking it.

 Psychological symptoms of alcohol withdrawal can include: